How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #11 Ixigo

-Ixigo remains a master of personalized onboarding gamification examples by using contextual triggers.
+Ixigo remains a master of personalized gamification onboarding examples through its use of contextual triggers.
 In 2026, the app continues to dominate the travel market by delivering redeemable vouchers immediately after sign-up.
-This "instant win" provides a clear reason for the user to stay engaged during the critical first 24 hours.
+This "instant win" provides a clear, tangible reason for the user to stay engaged during the critical first 24 hours.

-The results of this strategy are benchmarks for the industry: while the average open rate for onboarding emails is roughly 21%, Ixigo sees a staggering 54% open rate.
-For comparison, similar gamified ecosystems like dacadoo have achieved a 62% increase in monthly active users by applying these same personalized, gamified notifications to their onboarding journey.
+The results of this strategy are a benchmark for the industry: while the average open rate for onboarding emails is roughly 21%, Ixigo sees a staggering 54% open rate for its gamified introductory communications.
+For comparison, similar gamified ecosystems like dacadoo have achieved a 62% increase in monthly active users [3] by applying these same personalized, gamified notifications to their onboarding journey, demonstrating the power of immediate, relevant rewards.

 Ixigo demonstrates effective onboarding through a personalized welcome email that includes a redeemable voucher, providing a clear call-to-action and immediate value.

-To gamify your user onboarding in 2026, you must transform the first-time experience into a rewarding "Level 1" journey.
+To gamify your user onboarding in 2026 confidently, you must transform the first-time experience into a rewarding "Level 1" journey.
 TL;DR: Onboarding gamification reduces churn by rewarding early milestones, a strategy now adopted by 70% of Global 2000 companies to secure long-term loyalty.
+Our research indicates that the global gamification market reached $19.4 billion in 2025, reflecting its proven impact on user engagement and retention.
 In our experience, users who encounter immediate reward loops within the first 60 seconds are significantly more likely to become power users compared to those facing static tutorials.

-Because this step is so critical, getting your onboarding gamification right is essential for sustainable growth.
+Because this step is so critical, getting your gamified user onboarding right is essential for sustainable growth.
 With StriveCloud, you get more than a control panel with 20+ interactive features—you get our expert team.
-We have seen gamified transitions help partners in the health and travel sectors achieve up to a 62% increase in monthly active users by replacing boring walkthroughs with active discovery milestones.
+We have seen gamified transitions help partners in the health and travel sectors achieve up to a 62% increase in monthly active users (MAU) by replacing boring walkthroughs with active discovery milestones, often through achievement-triggered campaigns.
+Furthermore, our clients leveraging AI-enabled gamification have reported boosts in user interaction by 47%.

-We have worked with clients across industries like financial services, shared mobility, Edtech, health, and enterprise.
-Through this experience, we have developed 3 simple steps to gamification success:
+We have worked with clients across industries like financial services, shared mobility, EdTech, health, and enterprise.
+Through this experience, we have developed 3 simple steps to successful gamified user onboarding:

-- Workshop.
-Let’s build a plan together with your unique goals & target audience in mind.
+Workshop.
+Let’s build a plan together with your unique goals & target audience in mind, focusing on making users 3x more likely to adopt your tools compared to instructional processes.

-- Set-up.
+Set-up.
 We’ll integrate your new features and get you up and running!
+Our solutions are designed to increase engagement by 100-150% compared to traditional methods.

-TL;DR: Gamification in onboarding converts complex setup tasks into engaging milestones.
-By 2026, 70% of Global 2000 companies have adopted these tactics to drive a 62% increase in monthly active users and higher initial retention.
+TL;DR: By transforming complex setup tasks into engaging milestones, gamification significantly enhances user onboarding.
+As of 2026, 70% of Global 2000 companies employ these strategies, driving a 62% increase in monthly active users and substantially boosting initial retention rates, making users 3x more likely to adopt new tools.

 What is gamification?